 Meanwhile, there has been a flurry of retesting the last few days, even for those who weren’t scheduled to have them.
 And a throat swab has been added to the documented, and typical, nose swab.

-Positive tests on at as many as four flights
+Positive tests on several flights

 Some 17 charter flights departing from seven destinations transported over 1,200 people from hubs in Los Angeles, Singapore, Abu Dhabi, Doha and Dubai.